Photo Session Prep Info

 Tips for parents with long hair.

 Long hair, don't care!
 Well, for the photo session let's do care.
-Hair down is great.
+Hair down is great, I actually love when hair gets all messy and blown by the wind.
 But remember to try and put your hair behind your ears, especially the ear that's facing the camera (since most of the time I want you engaging with your kiddos, which some of the time is a sideways pose for the grownups).
-Also that casual act of daintily brushing your hair away from your face - looks so good in photos ;) Maybe even Dad can get in on the hair-out-of-the-face action by helping you out from time to time!
+Also that casual act of daintily brushing your hair away from your face - looks so good in photos ;) Maybe even your partner in crime can get in on the hair-out-of-the-face action by helping you out from time to time!

 Smile while you do it!

-I know there's a giant booger falling out of your kids nose, but replace the concerned furrowed brow while you wipe it away like a pro for a lighter happier smily face that's embracing the hilarity of it!
-I'm taking photos of it all, because there can be gems in the in-between moments, and sometimes the kids look amazing (booger and all - I'll get that later, don't worry), but one or both of the parents are looking a bit too concerned over it making the photo a "meh" photo, rather than a "wow" photo.
+I know there's a giant booger falling out of your kids nose, but replace that concerned furrowed brow while you wipe it away like a pro for a lighter, happier, smily face that's embracing the hilarity of it!
+I'm taking photos of it all, because there can be gems in the in-between moments, and sometimes the kids look amazing (booger and all - I'll get that later, don't worry), but one or both of the parents are looking a bit too concerned over it making the photo a "meh" photo that doesn’t make the cut, rather than a "wow" photo that stands out from the rest.

 What should I bring or have ready for the session?

 For outdoor sessions at the park, bring a blanket for the ground (though I'm into just hanging out on the grass too).
 Make sure it's something you would like to have in the photos if we end up using it.
 I like old or vintage quilts that have nice color and texture.
-Those nifty waterproofy picnic blankets are great for keeping bums dry, but they are less than flattering in your photos.
+Those nifty waterproofy picnic blankets are great for keeping bums dry, but they are less than flattering in your photos - bring it for the bottom layer if it’s been a rainy week.
 Keep in mind that we are creating your family photos that will be on your walls or in your album, and what a better time to bring something that has meaning for you, or already holds family memories that you can carry through in your photo.

 If you bring snacks, make sure you put them in a container or bag that you wouldn't mind being in the photos (they make some really great looking re-usable snack bags these days) - avoid zip lock bags and plastic snack containers.
 Bring water, as photo sessions can be tiring work, especially for the kiddos!
 Please, don't bring a whole suitcase of stuff to drag around.
 I want us to have the freedom to move around and catch the fleeting moments sans suitcase or large bag.